kriparajan/Getting-and-Cleaning-Data-course-project/README.md

 ## Files found in this repository
 'run_analysis.R' contains the code that can perform the analysis that was layed out by the directions in the Coursera Project Instructions.

-'tidyaverage_dataset.txt' was the text file output of the 5th step of the analysis instructions.

 'Codebook.md' is used to describe all the variable,all the data and any of the work that was being performed when tidying the data.